| Version: | 0.4.24 |

 Imports proto files into the descriptor pool that

-is then used by the P
+is then used by the P function to resolve

 message type names.